menchelab/VRNetzer/README.md

 ### **4.)
 Download the [VR Module executable](https://menchelab.com/VRNetzer/VR_Module.zip)** and extract it to "VRNetzer"
 - if you haven't already, make a Steam account and install [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) and test your headset
-- edit VRNetzer/VRnet/viveNet/Content/data/UiServerConfig.txt and change the address to the one where your UI Module is, here http://127.0.0.1:5000/
+- edit VRNetzer/VRnet/viveNet/Content/data/Config.txt and change the address to the one where your UI Module is, here http://127.0.0.1:5000/
 - run VR_Module.exe

+## **Desktop Mode**

+It is also possible to run the VR Module in desktop mode which is practical for development tasks or if you do not own a headset.<br>To do so, simply change the value `"vr":false` in the config file of the VR Module to `"vr":true` and restart the VR Module.

 ## **Take screenshots and record videos**